gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-login.md

 <img src='/wp-content/uploads/google-token.png' srcset='/wp-content/uploads/google-token@2x.png 2x' class='img-bordered img-responsive center'>

 Additionally if your Google account has a GitKraken account associated, the app will automatically link the accounts together.

-***

-## FAQ

-### Can I use my GitKraken Pro license on more than one computer?

-Yes, your GitKraken Pro paid subscription is associated with your email address, not a specific computer.
-So you can use GitKraken Pro on as many computers as you'd like!

-###I just subscribed but I do not see PRO in the lower right corner.

-Be sure you are logged in with the same email address registered with your GitKraken Pro subscription.
-You can check by navigating to <em class='context-menu'><i class="fa fa-bars"> </i>  <i class='fa fa-caret-right'></i> Sign into a different account</em>, and then verify that your email is correct.